Kosgeik/aboutme/README.md

-👋 Hey there!
+👋 Hi there!
 I’m Willy Kosgei, a Dynamics 365 CE Solution Architect with a passion for weaving together diverse technologies to create seamless experiences for clients.
 Over the past 8+ years, I’ve been in the trenches, brainstorming innovative solutions that not only streamline CRM processes but also empower users.

 🚀 What gets me excited?
 Well, it’s the thrill of embedding AI magic into everyday workflows.
 Whether it’s automating repetitive tasks, enhancing decision-making, or predicting user needs, I’m all about making technology work smarter for us.
 And guess what?
 I’m still on my coding journey—I learn something new every day! 🌱